Hatfield Life

 Weekly Formals

 Formal Dinner is held in the college dining hall every Tuesday and Friday during Michaelmas term, and every Friday in Epiphany and Easter Terms.
 As one of the oldest colleges in Durham, Hatfield formals are laced with tradition, and provide a virtually unrivaled experience.
-The MCR are allocated 20 seats at each meal, so these are not so rare opportunities to dress up, wear your gown, and enjoy a three course meal for a relatively reasonable price (currently the dinner costs £7.50, and a bottle of wine costs £7) in a great atmosphere.
-Sign-up is a few days in advance, and guests from other colleges or outside Durham are welcome to come and experience a unique Hatfield tradition.
+The MCR are allocated 30 seats at each meal, so these are not so rare opportunities to dress up, wear your gown, and enjoy a three course meal for a relatively reasonable price in a great atmosphere.
+Currently the MCR subsides the full formal price of £14.94 by nearly £5,to access which members need to have paid their levy.

 Special Formals